BARCLAYS

 Hi-fidelity prototype

-The paper design process proved to be inspirational and very productive, which lead to the creation of a high-fidelity interactive prototype.
+The paper design process proved to be inspirational and very productive, which lead to the creation of a high-fidelity interactive Framer prototype.

 The mosaic map concept design was presented to the client and was well received.
-However, it didn’t pass the approval of Barclays CEO, who unknown to all, had a new direction waiting for us.
+However, it didn’t pass the approval of Barclays CEO, who unknown to all, had a new design direction waiting for us.

 Visual Metaphors